marcinnowakowski/qlp/README.md

 (He, she, what) can figure out... if (he, she what) can google or use other compatible search products?

-... but you wouldn't write 'Hello world' in this language?
+... but you wouldn't write 'Hello world'?

 #### 'no'-LICENCE